My name is Karen Lock Kolp, and I help parents navigate the challenges of raising young children.

 I am SO proud of each and every one.

-- Send out a Weekly Parenting Newsletter each Wednesday, providing insight on everything from how to have a good morning (even if you’re dealing with a bedwetting child every single night) to protecting your children from the most dangerous place on the Internet (sign up for the newsletter by clicking here)
+- Send out Parenting Newsletters each week, providing insight on everything from how to have a good morning (even if you’re dealing with a bedwetting child every single night) to protecting your children from the most dangerous place on the Internet (sign up for the newsletter by clicking here)

 - Run a thriving online community